Army colonel on Guinean TV says govt dissolved, borders shut

 The dramatic developments Sunday bore all the hallmarks of a West African coup d’etat.
 After seizing the airwaves, the mutinous soldiers vowed to restore democracy and gave themselves a name: The National Committee of Gathering and Development.

+Col. Mamadi Doumbouya sat draped in a Guinean flag with a half dozen other soldiers in uniform alongside him as he read the statement, vowing: “The duty of a soldier is to save the country."

-Conde's whereabouts were not immediately known.
-Col. Mamadi Doumbouya, who spoke to the nation, made no mention of the 83-year-old president, whose popularity has plummeted since he sought a third term last year.
+He made no mention of Conde's whereabouts and it was not immediately known where the 83-year-old leader was after Sunday's attack.
+Conde's popularity has plummeted since he sought a third term last year, saying that term limits did not apply to him.

 “The personalization of political life is over.
 We will no longer entrust politics to one man, we will entrust it to the people,” Doumbouya said, adding that the constitution would also be dissolved and borders closed for one week.

-Conde has faced mounting criticism ever since he sought a third term in office last year, saying the two-term limit didn't apply to him because of a constitutional referendum he had put forth.

-He was ultimately reelected, but the move prompted violent street demonstrations in which the opposition said dozens were killed.
+His reelection in October had prompted violent street demonstrations in which the opposition said dozens were killed.
+Sunday's developments underscored how he had also become vulnerable to dissenting elements within his military.

-Conde came to power in 2010 in the country’s first democratic election since independence from France in 1958.
+Conde came to power in 2010 in the country’s first democratic election since independence from France.
 Many saw his presidency as a fresh start for the country, which has been mired by decades of corrupt, authoritarian rule.

-Opponents, though, say he has failed to improve the lives of Guineans, most of whom live in poverty despite the country’s vast mineral riches.
+Opponents, though, say he has failed to improve the lives of Guineans, most of whom live in poverty despite the country’s vast mineral riches including bauxite and gold.

 Associated Press writer Krista Larson contributed to this report from Dakar, Senegal.